Tech Stress – Now Available

-We are eagerly awaiting the release of Dr. Erik Peper’s new book “Tech Stress: How Technology is Hijacking Our Lives, Strategies for Coping, and Pragmatic Ergonomics” co-written with Richard Harvey Ph.D., Nancy Faass MSW MPH.
-Join us in supporting this very timely release and enjoy a 30% discount.
+Dr. Erik Peper’s new book “Tech Stress: How Technology is Hijacking Our Lives, Strategies for Coping, and Pragmatic Ergonomics” co-written with Richard Harvey Ph.D., Nancy Faass MSW MPH is now available!

 “An evolutionary approach to re-envisioning our relationship with technology–and reclaiming health, happiness, and sanity in a plugged-in world.”

 We are living in a hyper-connected world that provides enormous benefits to our daily lives, but there are consequences to our constant connectivity.
-In his latest book on sale August 25, 2020, Dr. Peper introduces the concept of “tech stress”, the effect it has on the body, and how to lessen its negative impact.
+In his latest book, Dr. Peper introduces the concept of “tech stress”, the effect it has on the body, and how to lessen its negative impact.

 The recent shift in work has people sitting more at the computer, trapped in seemingly endless online meetings/Zoom calls, or just looking at a screen without breaks.
 Leisure time often includes screen time even if we are unwinding with a movie (on our tablet) or scrolling social media feeds on our ever-present smartphone.